TOP 25 ATTRACTIONS OF MILLINOCKET & THE KATAHDIN REGION

 River Driver's Restaurant & Pub in Millinocket, Maine

-There are two major areas to go mountain biking:
+There are two major areas to go mountain biking in the Millinocket area:

-The Penobscot River Trails park is very new (it opened in 2021 I believe), but it is a beauty.
-It has 15-plus miles of stone dust paths that are perfect for hiking or mountain biking (hybrid bikes are probably OK too).
-There are three well-constructed "warming huts" as well, and two of them offer great views.
-I rode these trails in 2022 and I highly recommend them.
+The Penobscot River Trails system is very new (it opened in 2021 I believe), but it is a beauty.
+It has 15-plus miles of extremely well-maintained stone dust paths that are perfect for hiking, mountain biking, or cross-country skiing.
+There are three well-constructed "warming huts" here, and two of them offer great views.
+I rode these trails in 2022 and again in 2025, and I cannot recommend them enough.
 More information can be found on the Penobscot River Trails website.

-The Katahdin Area Trails ("KAT") system is still growing, but you can explore some of the trails that have already been built.
+The KAT system is still growing, but you can explore some of the trails that have already been built.
 Eventually, up to 75 miles of trails will be created, which will make it one of the premier mountain biking destinations in New England.
-We can't wait to see this system become developed.
+We can't wait to see this system become more developed.
+For now, I highly recommend riding the "Golden Road" loop clockwise, and also doing the Millbilly downhill run in the middle of it.
+These are some seriously 'flowy' trails.
+You can park at the Knife Edge Brewing company (and in fact, you should).

 More information about the Katahdin Area Trails system and renting fat bikes can be found on the NEOC website.